 Sometimes in life, you need to change and move on.
-Whether you no longer enjoy your role, or that you no longer feel stimulated and would like a change and a challenge, a change in job may be exactly what you are looking for in order to achieve job satisfaction.
+Whether you no longer enjoy your role, or that you no longer feel stimulated and would like a new challenge, a change in job may be exactly what you are looking for in order to achieve job satisfaction.

 Here are just some of the indicators that the time has come.